Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Stability analysis

 \Cref{thm:maintheorem1} implies the numerical stability of the RBGS algorithm if $\Delta^{(p)}$ and $\tilde{\Delta}^{(p)}$ are $\leq 0.1$.
 These coefficients can be efficiently computed a posteriori from the sketches $\bhS$ and $\bhP$ and the R factor $\bhR$, thus providing a way for the certification of the solution.
-Such certification, in particular, does not involve any assumptions on $\cond(\bhW)$ and the accuracy of the least-squares solution in Step 2.
-Furthermore, we would like to highlight the very mild condition $u_{crs} = \mathcal{O}(m^{-3/2})$ on the working (coarse) unit roundoff to guarantee accuracy of the algorithm, which is in particular independent of the high-dimension $n$.
+Such certification, in particular, does not involve any assumptions on $\cond(\bhW)$, the accuracy of the least-squares solution in step 2, and the stability of inter-block orthogonalization in steps 4--5.
+Furthermore, we would like to highlight the very mild condition $u_{crs} = \mathcal{O}(m^{-3/2})$ on the working (coarse) unit roundoff to guarantee {the} accuracy of the algorithm, which is in particular independent of the high-dimension $n$.